Bhasha-Kapoor/Bank-Personal-Loan-Modelling/README.md

 CD Account: Does the customer have a certificate of deposit (CD) account with the bank?

-Online: Does the customer use internet banking facilities?Credit card: Does the customer use a credit card issued by TheraBank?
+Online: Does the customer use internet banking facilities?

+Credit card: Does the customer use a credit card issued by TheraBank?

 Learning Outcomes:

 Exploratory Data Analysis

 Preparing the data to train a model
 Training and making predictions using a classification model Model evaluation

+Objective:

-Objective: The classification goal is to predict the likelihood of a liability customer buying personal loans.
+The classification goal is to predict the likelihood of a liability customer buying personal loans.

 Steps and tasks:

 1.Read the column description and ensure you understand each attribute well

 2.Study the data distribution in each attribute, share your findings